Business Hacks Part 3: 20 Actionable Growth Hacking Techniques

 See this guide on How to Find Guest Bloggers to Write Guest Posts on Your Blog.

 40: Create viral content

 It is estimated that 347 blog posts are published every minute, so why would anybody want to share YOUR content instead of millions of others?
-The answer to really shining out and getting hundreds of social media shares is to create really thorough research or learn to craft viral content.
+The answer to really shining out and getting hundreds of social media shares is to create a really thorough research study or learn to craft viral content.

 It’s a strange animal, the viral content.
 Read more how to create it from Neil Patel’s blog.